-- Utilise research skills for audit, policy and service development and research.
-To propose and implement policy changes within the designated clinical service area. - Contribute directly and indirectly to a psychologically based framework of understanding and care to the benefit of all children and young people in the service, across all settings and agencies serving these children and young people. - Support carers, frontline workers, education and health to be conversant with the specific emotional well-being and mental health needs of all children and young people in designated clinical service area. - Ensure service provision is timely and responsive bespoke to the needs of children, young people and their carer networks. - Promote cohesions and links between the local authority, third sector and health services, to ensure joined-up care and maximise the benefits of available mental health resources for children, young people and their carers. - Promote service user involvement in the designing of services.
+- Contribute directly and indirectly to a psychologically based framework of understanding and care to the benefit of all children and young people in the service, across all settings and agencies serving these children and young people. - Support carers, frontline workers, education and health to be conversant with the specific emotional well-being and mental health needs of this cohort. - Reduce recidivism rates and risk taking by providing timely and responsive interventions, bespoke to the needs of children, young people and their carer networks.